mkstvll/BookTrack/README.md

 * Book searches are case-insensitive and allow partial title matches.
 * Reservations are automatically assigned when a returned book has pending reservations.

+# Sample output

+# Author and Acknowledgement
+## Ma.
+Kristel C. Estavillo
+BS Information Technology
+estakristel12@gmail.com

+I would like to express my sincere gratitude to the following individuals and resources for their invaluable contributions and support during the development of the BookTrack system:

+## Patrick Gabriel C. Boongaling
+BS Information Technology
+patrickgabrielboongaling@gmail.com

+I want to thank my dear groupmates for their time and effort in doing this project.
+For the contributions of us as individuals is very much appreciated to make this project successful.
+Also to our professor for guiding us in this project.

+## Elaine Grace F. Fanoga
+BS Information Technology
+elainegracefanoga123@gmail.com

+I am thankful to my groupmates for their time and effort in completing the BookTrack System.
+I also appreciate the guidance of our professor, which made this project possible.
+Thank you to everyone who contributed.

 # 🌱 Future Enhancements
 This section outlines possible improvements or features that can be added to the BookTrack system in the future:
 * Implement a graphical user interface (GUI) for easier interaction instead of a console-based system.